przemwo/js-blog-project/pages/2019-05-14-gently-introduction-to-react-hooks/index_en.md

 E.g. a button component can remember whether user clicked it or not.
 And depending on that render itself in green or red.

-**What are component's lifecycle methods?** Component's lifecycle is the time since painting it in the browser (and even a moment before) up unitl removing it from there.
+**What are component's lifecycle methods?** Component's lifecycle is a period starting with the first painting of a component in a browser (and even one moment before) up unitl removing it from there.
 Lifecycle methods let us execute any code in key moments of component's existance.

-E.g. we'd like to know the height of the button.
-This information is avilable after the button is actually rendered in the browser.Thanks to `componentDidMount` we can have access to the button and get its height when it's rendred.
+E.g. let’s say we'd like to know the height of the button.
+This information is available after the button is actually rendered in the browser.Thanks to `componentDidMount` we can have access to the button and get its height when it's rendered.

-We didn't have access to these features while using function components.
-I used past tense becasue since React 16.8 thanks to React hooks both of these are available to function components!
+We couldn’t have used these features while using function components in the past.
+But since React 16.8 - thanks to introduction of React hooks - both state and lifecycle methods  are available to function components!

 ## Show me some code!

-Let's begin our adventure with React hooks from writing some simple class component.
+Let's begin our adventure with React hooks from writing asimple class component.

-We have simple component that renderes input field.
-The user can enter his/her name and it'll be saved in component state and displayed above the input field.
+We have a simple component that renders input field.
+The user can enter their name and it'll be saved in component state and displayed above the input field.

 ````jsx
 import React from 'react';